 - I plan to contribute the maximum allowable to my RRSPs from now until 45.
 I have some carryover room leftover so I will be using that up over the next 5 years or so.

-- I plan to start a Spousal RRSP shortly as well.
-My wife does not have an RRSP so she has quite a bit of room here we can use to maximize our tax shield.
+- I plan to have my wife start her own RRSP shortly as well via Questrade.
+My wife has yet to make any contributions so she has quite a bit of room here we can use to maximize our tax shield.

 - We also plan on maxing out our TFSA contributions until 45 as well, possibly putting away some excess cash into the TFSA from age 45-50.*